-The Performance Report has been made by the PGT to the Attorney General, Province of British Columbia, by September 30, 2019 as required by the statutory reporting requirements and deadline specified in subsections 25 (1), 25 (2), 25 (3) (c), and 25 (3) (d) of the PGT Act.
-Our related independent auditors' report is provided as required by section 26 (1) (b) of the PGT Act.
-Subject to the limitations described in our independent auditors' report, our opinion relates to the credibility of the information in the Performance Report by providing an opinion, based on our audit, as to its proper preparation, in all material respects, based on the Criteria.
+The Performance Report has been made by the PGT to the Attorney General, Province of British Columbia, by September 30, 2020 as required by the statutory reporting requirements and deadline specified in subsections 25 (1), 25 (2), 25 (3) (c), and 25 (3) (d) of the PGT Act.
+Our related Independent Practitioners' Reasonable Assurance Report is provided as required by section 26 (1) (b) of the PGT Act.
+Subject to the limitations described in our report, our opinion relates to the credibility of the information in the Performance Report by providing an opinion, based on our reasonable assurance engagement, as to its proper preparation, in all material respects, based on the Criteria.